 CrimSL Research Cluster for the Study of Racism and Inequality

 The legacies of racism and colonialism, and various manifestations of structural inequality, continue to shape this present moment.
-From the recent identification of hundreds of unmarked graves in Canadian residential schools for Indigenous people; to the rising police violence that led to the killing of George Floyd and the expansion of the Black Lives Matter (BLM) social movement; to the increasing incarceration rates and health disparities of Black, Indigenous, and People of Color (BIPOC), and the rising violence against transgender people, these issues and more continue to directly impact BIPOC peoples’ access to education, employment, financial resources, and other forms of support, as well as various networking and community building opportunities.
+From the recent identification of hundreds of unmarked graves in Canadian residential schools for Indigenous people; to the rising police violence that led to the killing of George Floyd and the expansion of the Black Lives Matter (BLM)social movement; to the increasing incarceration rates and health disparities of Black, Indigenous, and People of Color (BIPOC), and the rising violence against transgender people, these issues and more continue to directly impact BIPOC peoples’ access to education, employment, financial resources, and other forms of support, as well as various networking and community building opportunities.
 These issues shape scholarly research and other forms of knowledge production, and are manifest in various settings, including at the University of Toronto Centre for Criminology and Sociolegal Studies (CrimSL), where racist and sexist microaggressions against BIPOC students have occurred.
 These incidents were not addressed in a satisfactory manner, and reflect historical deficiencies related to a broader failure of CrimSL, the University of Toronto, and other academic institutions to invest in research related to systemic racism, colonialism, gendered and sexual violence, exclusion, and other forms of structural inequality.

 In March 2021, CrimSL faculty proposed the creation of a Research Cluster for the Study of Racism and Inequality related to BIPOC people.
 This Research Cluster aims to build knowledge about the historical and ongoing legacies of racism, colonialism, gendered and sexual violence, exclusion and other forms of structural inequality by providing a research platform for interrogating the roots of social disenfranchisement.
-The work of this Research Cluster will begin by taking seriously the real effects of social inequality, asking: What exactly are the problems that BIPOC communities and individuals face at CrimSL, the University of Toronto, in the Greater Toronto Area, in Ontario, Canada, and globally?
+The work of this Research Cluster will begin by taking seriously the real effects of social inequality, asking:& What exactly are the problems that BIPOC communities and individuals face at CrimSL, the University of Toronto, in the Greater Toronto Area, in Ontario, Canada, and globally?
 What are the lasting impacts of institutional harm on BIPOC scholars and community members who participate in scholarly research?
 How might the work of this cluster be both similar to and distinct from other anti-racism and decolonization initiatives at the University of Toronto and beyond?
 And how might we work with these other initiatives to develop the knowledge needed to initiate or support necessary social transformations oriented toward equity and social justice for all?
 The Cluster will address these and related emergent questions guided by the following principles.

 Operating principles